PGY1 - Wilson Community Health Center

 The residency consists of a 12-month training program designed to comply with the ASHP requirements for a PGY1 residency.
 A minimum of nine months will be spent at WCHC participating in the pharmacotherapy clinics, an American Diabetes Association (ADA) - recognized Diabetes education program, and the Ryan White HIV/AIDS programs.
-Residents will be responsible for providing dispensary services in the on-site pharmacies for up to eight hours per month.
+Residents will be responsible for providing dispensary services in the on-site pharmacies for up to seven hours per month.
 In addition to the required nine months at the primary practice site, residents may incorporate up to three elective rotations at other practice sites to meet his or her individual educational goals or interests.
 These may include, but are not limited to: drug information, cardiology, geriatrics, inpatient services, ambulatory care, and psychiatry.

 Residents are appointed as Instructors of Pharmacy Practice and are required to complete a Teaching Certificate Program offered through Campbell University.
 To fulfill requirements, residents will provide didactic lectures and team-based learning activities in Nonprescription Therapeutics and the Diabetes Elective.
 Opportunities may also exist in other courses, depending on availability and resident interest.
 During the clinical experience, residents will be responsible for precepting Advanced Pharmacy Practice Experience (APPE) students and will take the role of primary preceptor for at least one month during the year.

-In accordance with ASHP requirements, the residents will develop and complete an original research project and submit the work for publication in a journal for health care professionals.
-In addition, residents will be responsible for preparing and presenting a drug utilization review and a drug monograph to the Health Center Pharmacy and Therapeutics Committee, providing a continuing education program for local pharmacists, and providing a poster presentation at a national level.
+The residents will develop and complete an original research project and submit the work for publication in a journal for health care professionals.
+In addition, residents will be responsible for preparing and presenting a drug utilization review and a drug monograph to the Health Center Pharmacy and Therapeutics Committee, providing a continuing education program for local pharmacists, and providing a poster presentation at a state or national level.

 The residency provides a stipend of approximately $42,000, health insurance, travel allowance, professional liability insurance, and 10 days of vacation.
 Professional leave is available for interviewing and attending pharmacy meetings.